luciolucio/holi/resources/holi-template/README.md

 ```

 That is, the third (`3`) Monday (`Mon`) of February (`Feb`).
 Use common three-letter abbreviations for days of the week and months.
-Note that you may also specify "next to last" with `-1`, like this:
+Note that you may also specify "last" with `-1`, "next-to-last" with `-2` and so on.
+For example:

 ```
 Memorial Day|-1MonMay
 ```

+will generate a holiday on the last Monday of May every year

 #### Modifiers
 Accepted modifiers for nth day of the week holidays are: